Posted: 7/21/16 | July 21st, 2016

 Yet, you’ll still find yourself facing some added challenges.
 However, breaking out of the standard “gay travel hotspots” will keep your travels fresh and add more nuance to your expereinces abroad.
 Sure, there may be more hiccups but the variety is worth it!

 As a minority group, gay people always struggle to feel included.
 Dealing with loneliness is just an extra challenge when you’re in a foreign environment.

-So instead, I found myself venturing out to Bangkok’s gay nightlife in Silom alone.
-Under ordinary experiences I would never go to a club alone.
+Instead, I found myself venturing out to Bangkok’s gay nightlife in Silom alone.
+Under ordinary experiences, I would never go to a club alone.
 And yet, here I was — that urge to find something familiar had brought me out of my security shell.

 3. Meeting other LGBT backpackers